AndrewBMartin/pygurobi/README.md

 PyGurobi extends the already awesome [Gurobi Python API](https://www.gurobi.com/documentation/6.5/quickstart_mac/the_gurobi_python_interfac.html).
 It's a Python library that comes out of almost 5 years experience working with the Gurobi Python API.
-These functions accelerate modelling with Gurobi because they allow you to perform deeper analysis interactively while writing less interpreter code.
+These functions accelerate modelling with Gurobi by allowing you to perform deeper analysis interactively while writing less interpreter code.

-I'm not associated with the Gurobi company, just a user and admirer of their product.
+I'm not associated with the Gurobi company, just a long-time user of their product.

 **Requirements**: Python 2.7+, a working [Gurobi](http://gurobi.com) license, [gurobipy](https://www.gurobi.com/documentation/6.5/quickstart_mac/the_gurobi_python_interfac.html) installed, optional (for graphing only) [Matplotlib](http://matplotlib.org/).